ApertureViewer/Aperture-Viewer/doc/building_linux.md

 If you are using a newer version of Linux, you may need to make sure you're still using gcc 11, as Aperture may not compile with newer versions of gcc.

-It is recommended that you use a virtual machine for compiling, ensuring the guest can meet the hardware requirements.
+It is recommended that you use a virtual machine (or docker container) running Ubuntu 22.04 LTS for compiling, ensuring the guest can meet the hardware requirements.

 This procedure may or may not work on other Linux distributions (or you might need to adjust some of the package names to suit the distribution you are using).